 The protein encoded by this gene is a transcription factor that contains two GATA-type zinc fingers.
 The encoded protein is known to bind to hepatocyte nuclear factor-1alpha (HNF-1alpha), and this interaction is essential for cooperative activation of the intestinal lactase-phlorizin hydrolase promoter.
 In other organisms, similar proteins may be involved in the establishment of cardiac smooth muscle cell diversity. [provided by RefSeq, Jul 2008]

 GeneCards Summary for GATA5 Gene

 GATA5 (GATA Binding Protein 5) is a Protein Coding gene.
-Diseases associated with GATA5 include Single Ventricular Septal Defect and Familial Atrial Fibrillation.
-Among its related pathways are Platelet activation, signaling and aggregation and G-AlphaQ Signaling.
+Diseases associated with GATA5 include Familial Atrial Fibrillation and Tetralogy Of Fallot.
+Among its related pathways are DREAM Repression and Dynorphin Expression and Factors involved in megakaryocyte development and platelet production.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription regulatory region DNA binding.
 An important paralog of this gene is GATA6.

 UniProtKB/Swiss-Prot for GATA5 Gene

 Transcription factor required during cardiovascular development (PubMed:23289003).
 Plays an important role in the transcriptional program(s) that underlies smooth muscle cell diversity (By similarity).
 Binds to the functionally important CEF-1 nuclear protein binding site in the cardiac-specific slow/cardiac troponin C transcriptional enhancer (PubMed:25543888).